 Damage to your own car is covered by your comprehensive insurance.
 As a rule, a distinction is drawn between partially and fully comprehensive insurance.
-Partially comprehensive cover pays for damage to your car that neither you nor anyone else caused, such as dummy or marten damage.
+Partially comprehensive cover pays for damage to your car that neither you nor anyone else caused, such as dummyhail or marten damage.
 By contrast, fully comprehensive cover pays for damage to your own car that you caused yourself in a collision.
 That is why it is also called collision insurance.
 For example, collision coverage pays for scratches and dents in your paintwork if you hit a pole while parking or damage to your own car if you crash into the vehicle in front of you while driving off.
 The prerequisite is, of course, that you have taken out comprehensive insurance, which is voluntary in Switzerland.
-More information about comprehensive insurance is provided on dummy.
-And if you want to know what comprehensive insurance will cost you, dummy will tell you in just a few clicks.
+More information about comprehensive insurance is provided on dummyour car insurance page.
+And if you want to know what comprehensive insurance will cost you, our premium calculator will tell you in just a few clicks.

-You can find more tips on the topic of damage to your own car in our dummy.
-The guides answer such questions as which insurance pays out in the event of dummy, how to dummy, and whether dummy is the right choice for you.
+You can find more tips on the topic of damage to your own car in our dummyguides to mobility.
+The guides answer such questions as which insurance pays out in the event of dummyparking damage, how to dummyproperly insure a rental car, and whether dummypartially or fully comprehensive insurance is the right choice for you.

 Damage that you cause to someone else in a car accident is paid for by your third-party liability insurance.
 This includes, for example, damage to the paintwork of another person's vehicle.
 Unlike comprehensive insurance, third-party liability insurance is compulsory in Switzerland and is a prerequisite for being allowed on the road with your car in the first place.